Cognitive and Sensorimotor Mechanisms of Autism Spectrum Disorder (ASD)

 Primary analyses will compare individuals with aSD and/or Fragile X and healthy controls on higher-order and sensorimotor repetitive behaviors, executive control, motor accuracy, motor speed, and motor skill acquisition. additional comparisons of resting state eeG activity and BoLD responses during fMRi testing of executive and sensorimotor processes also will be performed.
 Participants will be evaluated during one to five study sessions that will be scheduled based on subject availability.

-ASD Participants: Male and female participants with ASD must be aged between 2 to 55 years and have a Full Scale IQ score > 70.
+ASD Participants: Male and female participants with ASD must be aged between 2 to 55 years.
 The lower age limit was chosen to include only individuals with ASD who can complete the measures, and two years of age is the earliest age at which a reliable diagnosis of ASD currently can be verified.
 Additionally, subjects must meet the following conditions:

 1) Be capable of understanding and cooperating with testing;